splewis/csgo-pug-setup/README.md

 Another feature is remembering a grenade history - the position each grenade is thrown from (when in practice mode) is saved and players can go back through the history of these positions using the commands sm_grenadeback and sm_grenadeforward (or more simply in chat: .back, .forward).
 This is intended for those experimentation moments when testing grenades and asking "that worked; wait, how did I throw that from?"

+Furthermore, it will let clients save persistent angles/locations per map for grenades using .save <name of grenade/position> and .nades [playername].
+These are saved in a map-specific file under addons/sourcemod/pugsetup/practicemode_grenades/<mapname>.cfg.
+You can use .delete to delete a position and .desc to add a description.

 #### pugsetup_damageprinter
 This plugin adds a .dmg command that also prints damage done/taken from players on round ends.
 You can disable the usage of the .dmg command with ``sm_pugsetup_damageprint_allow_dmg_command 0`` and change the format of the messages with ``sm_pugsetup_damageprint_format`` by editing ``cfg/sourcemod/pugsetup_damageprint.cfg``.